The 7 dos and don’ts in an airport lounge

 Airport lounges can be a great way to relax before your flight — there’s usually food and drink available, a quiet, comfortable place to sit and you can charge up your devices or maybe get some last-minute work done before your flight.
 Some really good lounges may also have amenities like a spa or a la carte dining.

 If you’ve never been in a swanky airport lounge before, here are simple dos and don’ts to help you maximise your experience.

 1. Do your homework in advance

 Depending on the airport you are flying from and the ticket or status you hold, you may have access to more than one lounge.
 Flying on a British Airways Club Europe flight from Heathrow Terminal 3?
 Did you know you have access to four different lounges run by four different airlines that vary enormously in quality?
+(Note that Heathrow Terminal 3 remains closed at this time.)
 Before you travel, check the following online in advance: